LemLib/pros-sim/readme.md

 # V5-Sim-PROS

+This project is now archived.
+If you are looking for a related project,look [here](https://github.com/vexide/vex-v5-sim).

 Welcome to the Lemlib VEX V5 Simulator!
 This open-source project aims to accurately simulate the full functionality of the V5 brain and PROS kernel.

 This repository includes the base device emulation layer and a modified version of PROS Kernel, and is what users of V5-Sim will build their code against.